 \section{Algorithms and Hyperparameters}

 The PPO algorithm is easier to implement than a trust-region method \citep{schulman2015trust} and easier to tune with respect to of Deep-Q network (DQN) \cite{mnih2015human} or its continuous counterpart \citep{lillicrap2015continuous}.
-Our implementation of PPO follows \cite{andrychowicz2020matters}, which performs a large empirical study of the effect of implementation and parameters choices on the PPO performances.
+Our implementation of PPO follows \cite{andrychowicz2020matters}, which performs an extensive empirical study of the effect of implementation and parameter choices on PPO performances.
 Even if we use the algorithm in a different context than their testbed, we follow the direction of their results in order to tune our hyperparameters.

 As described in the main, we implement PPO in an actor-critic setting without shared architectures.
-When used to parametrize discrete strategies, policy gradient methods like PPO output a set of logits which are then normalized to get the corresponding probabilities.
+When used to parametrize discrete strategies, policy gradient methods like PPO output a normalized set of logits to get the corresponding probabilities.
 Then, a greedy strategy selects the action which obtains the maximum probability.
-Exploration during training is guaranteed by the entropy bonus in the objective function.
+The entropy bonus guarantees exploration during training in the objective function.

-The on-policy feature of PPO makes the training process episodic, so that experience is collected by interacting with the environment and then discarded immediately once the strategy has been updated.
-The on-policy learning appears in principle a more obvious setup for learning even if it comes with some caveats because it makes the training less sample efficient and more computationally expensive since a new sequence of experiences need to be collected after each update step.
-In this process, the advantage function is computed before performing the optimization steps, when the discounted sum of returns over the episode can be computed.
-In order to increase the training efficiency, after one sweep through the collected samples, we compute again the advantage estimator and perform another sweep through the same experience.
+The on-policy feature of PPO makes the training process episodic so that experience is collected by interacting with the environment and then discarded immediately once the strategy has been updated.
+In principle, on-policy learning appears a more obvious learning setup, even if it comes with some caveats.
+It makes the training less sample efficient and computationally expensive since a new sequence of experiences must be collected after each update step.
+In this process, the advantage function is computed before the optimization steps, when the discounted sum of returns over the episode can be computed.
+In order to increase the training efficiency, after one sweep through the collected samples, we compute the advantage estimator again and perform another sweep through the same experience.
 This trick reduces the computational expense of recollecting experiences and increases the sample efficiency of the training process.
-Usually we do at most 3 sweeps (epochs) over a set of collected experiences before moving on and collecting a new set.
+Usually, we do at most three sweeps (epochs) over a set of collected experiences before moving on and collecting a new set.